STAT545-UBC-hw-2018-19/hw08-zeeva85/README.md

 Installation
 ------------

-You can install gapminderplus from github with:
+Install gapminderplus from github with:

 ``` r
 # install.packages("devtools")